varis81/phinxt-assignment/README.md

 and returns a 400 in case validation fails.
 On a successful validation, the navigation service is called and performs the necessary actions in order to calculate the hoover position on the space, after all instructions are performed.
 A POST is used for the endpoint.
 In a future version we could have resources (hoovers) that are persisted and could be identified by their id or (unique) name for this endpoint.
-Note: The points are handled as a list of 2 elements.
-We could define a domain data class for this, but I feel that in the context of this assignment, this should be enough.

 #### Patches
 Patches are given by the user as a list and they are converted to a map on the HooverNavigationService.
 The key is the location on the grid.
 This is because